NeginKeshavarz/Transformer-sst2-shakespeare/README.md

 # Transformer Pretraining & Sentiment Fine-Tuning

-This project pretrains a small Transformer (character-level) on Shakespeare, then fine-tunes on SST2 sentiment analysis using the MMLO loss.
+This project pretrains a small Transformer (character-level) on Shakespeare, then fine-tunes on SST2 sentiment analysis then we apply RLHF and PPO training.

 - **Initialization**: Glorot/Xavier
 - **Pretraining**: Shakespeare
-- **Fine-tuning**: SST2, MMLO loss
+- **Fine-tuning**: SST2
 - **Model**: Character-level Transformer

 ## How to run